deeppavlov/DeepPavlov/README.md

 #### GPU requirements

-To run DeepPavlov on GPU you should have [CUDA](https://developer.nvidia.com/cuda-toolkit) 10.0 installed on your host machine and TensorFlow with GPU support (`tensorflow-gpu`) installed in your python environment.
+To run supported DeepPavlov models on GPU you should have [CUDA](https://developer.nvidia.com/cuda-toolkit) 10.0 installed on your host machine and TensorFlow with GPU support (`tensorflow-gpu`) installed in your python environment.
 Current supported TensorFlow version is 1.14.0.
 Run